ashok-p/Module-21/README.md

 3. After purchasing tokens with test accounts, the total supply of minted tokens has gone from 35 to 38 ETH equivalent in wei, i.e.  3000000000000000000,  and the amount of wei that has been raised by the crowdsale is 3 ETHs as is seen above.

+### Optional Features
-### Optional: Use OpenZeppelin to extend the functionality of your crowdsale contract by adding time restrictions, refund capabilities, and a cap for the number of tokens that may be created.
+Use OpenZeppelin to extend the functionality of your crowdsale contract by adding time restrictions, refund capabilities, and a cap for the number of tokens that may be created.

+The optional component is coded and deployed in the final code.

+To test the Optional Features, these steps were followed:

+- Send ether to the crowdsale from a different account (not the same account that is raising funds).
+Then, once you confirm that the crowdsale works as expected, try to add the token to your wallet and test a transaction.

+- the close time is set `now + 5 minutes`

+- When sending ether to the contract, make sure that you meet the contract’s `goal`.
+Then, finalize the sale using the Crowdsale contract's `finalize` function.
+To finalize the sale, `isOpen` must return false.

+- View your tokens in `MetaMask`.
+In `MetaMask`, click Add Token, then click Custom Token, and enter the token contract’s address.
+Make sure to purchase higher amounts of tokens in order to see the denomination appear in your wallet as more than a few wei worth.

+Example -[10000 cap.
+Purchased 7K tokens](Images/7k_pur_10k_cap.png) first, [then 3K](Images/3k_pur.png).
+[Goal Reached](Images/goal_10k_reached.png).
+Did a lot more testing with many scenerios, but did not save the screenshots everytime.
+Only saved a few to demonstrate that it was done.

 ## Installation Guide